Content

 Hair loss is an especially frustrating thing to deal with.
 While genetics and DHT play a significant role in a receding hairline or shedding hair, what you eat may help or hurt your hair's health.

-Some foods may block the production of DHT, but until more research is done on whether or not these really fight hair loss, you can explore more scientifically proven hair loss treatments.
+Some foods may naturally help block the production of DHT, but until more research is done on whether or not these really fight hair loss, you can explore the more established, scientifically proven hair loss treatments.

 Editorial Standards